-Negative: A serum is considered negative for antibodies to nDNA if kinetoplast fluorescence is less than or equal to the negative control well.
+Negative: A serum is considered negative for antibodies to nDNA if kinetoplast staining is less than or equal to the negative control well.
 Nuclear staining, without kinetoplast staining, is also considered negative for antibodies to nDNA.

-Positive: A serum is considered positive if the kinetoplast shows clearly discernible staining with fluorescence greater than the negative control well.
+Positive: A serum is considered positive if the kinetoplast shows clearly discernible staining greater than the negative control well.